 Page 6, Part VI

-Imparts to the Form 990 reader insight into the organization's governance structure and strength.
+Imparts insight to the Form 990 reader on the organization’s governance structure and strength.
 Section A, lines 1 through 9, highlight whether or not the organization delegates important duties to outsiders, defines member powers, and if there has been a diversion of assets during the fiscal year.

 Section B, lines 10 through 16